What is OpenAPS?

 Why would someone build an OpenAPS?

 - Individuals who build OpenAPS setups have decided that #WeAreNotWaiting to be able to automatically adjust basal rates to safely keep BGs in range and reduce the burden of living with Type 1 diabetes.
 For context, the first DIY closed loop that was the inspiration for OpenAPS was completed in December 2014 – back when the forecast for commercial closed loop systems was still 3-4 years away.
-And today (around May 2017), the forecast for a commercially available closed loop being able to the general public is still months or more away.

 What does the FDA think about OpenAPS?